 abstract, added 06/12/2003

-term paper, added 03/23/2015
+course work, added 03/23/2015

 abstract, added 04/10/2007

-term paper, added 12/18/2015
+course work, added 12/18/2015

 Art.
-69 The Constitution of the Russian Federation established that the Russian Federation guarantees the rights of indigenous peoples in accordance with the generally recognized principles and norms of international law and international agreements.
+69 The Constitution of the Russian Federation established that the Russian Federation guarantees the rights of indigenous peoples in accordance with generally recognized principles and norms of international law and international agreements.

 Foreign citizens and stateless persons cannot be founders of communities of small peoples.